Systems Thinking

 Enabling Long-Term Consistency

-Our consolidated guide starts with the most important thing - it exists where designers, developers, and business partners are.
-By building tools where partners are used to going, I was able to raise awareness immediately.
+Our consolidated guide started with the most important thing - it exists where designers, developers, and business partners are.
+By building tools where partners were used to going, I was able to raise awareness immediately.
+Additional tools created included a voice and tone map and messaging hierarchy templates which help designers and the brands organize storytelling to equip a user’s decision making.

-As a result of this added breadth and consistency, copy and treatment considerations are readily available and serve as a foundation for working with the UX Content team.
-Greater efficiency allows all cross-functional members of the team to produce more work, more consistently.
+As a result of this added breadth and consistency, copy and treatment considerations are readily available and serve as a foundation for working with the UX content team.
+Greater efficiency allowed all cross-functional members of the team to produce more work, more consistently which ultimately reduces friction for the user.

 Within the Writing Guidelines